worm

 Etymology

 From Middle English worm, werm, wurm, wirm, from Old English wyrm (worm, snake), from Proto-Germanic *wurmiz, from Proto-Indo-European *wr̥mis, possibly from *wer- (to turn).
-Doublet of wyrm, which is a fairly recent borrowing directly from the Old English.
+Doublet of vermin and wyrm, the latter of which is a fairly recent borrowing directly from the Old English.

 (computing): First computer usage by John Brunner in his 1975 book The Shockwave Rider.